Edith Hester McDonald-Brown: Exhibitions

 A fifth known painting and the only McDonald-Brown painting ever to be exhibited was titled Sweet Peas (1911).
 A still life of a vase of flowers, although it has since vanished.

 McDonald-Brown was virtually unknown until David Woods, artistic director of the Black Artists Network of Nova Scotia (BANNS), co-curated the 1998 exhibition “In this Place: The Black Art in Nova Scotia,” the first-ever show of African Nova Scotian art.
 David Woods discovered McDonald-Brown's surviving artworks through his own "door-to-door" study to refute the commonly believed belief that Nova Scotia lacks "any black art."
 Woods would go to people’s homes and discover whatever valuables they had hidden in their basements to display at the exhibit.

 McDonald-Brown's under-documented work bears witness to the little-known existence of African-Canadian art production around the tenure of the twentieth century.

 Death

-McDonald-Brown died on December 17, 1954, at the age of 68.
+McDonald-Brown died on her birthday, December 17, 1954, in Nova Scotia, at the age of 68.
+The cause of her death is not specified in available records.
+Majority of her lifetime was spent living in Africville.